Pamdi8888/ai-based-cv-builder/README.md

 5. Download or share your CV.

-## API Documentation

-The backend provides RESTful API endpoints for various operations, such as user authentication, CV generation, and template management.
-Detailed API documentation can be found [here](link-to-api-docs).

 ## Database Schema

 The database schema is designed to store user information, CV templates, and generated CVs.
 The key tables include: